microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/v1.0/api/rbacapplication-post-roleassignments.md

 }
 ```

-### <a name="example-3--create-a-role-assignment-with-an-application-scope"></a>Exemplo 3 : Criar uma atribuição de função com um escopo de aplicativo
+### <a name="example-3--create-a-role-assignment-with-an-application-scope"></a>Exemplo 3: Criar uma atribuição de função com um escopo de aplicativo

 #### <a name="request"></a>Solicitação

-O exemplo a seguir atribui a uma entidade a função administrador de aplicativos no escopo do aplicativo.
+O exemplo a seguir atribui a uma entidade de segurança a função de Administrador de Aplicativos no escopo do aplicativo.
 A ID do objeto do registro do aplicativo é 661e1310-bd76-4795-89a7-8f3c8f855bfc.